IST-LMC/lmc-packages/README.md

 Packages will appear in the `deb` directory.

 ## Submodules
-A git submodule always points at the same commit regardless of changes in the parent repository.
+A git submodule always points at the same commit regardless of changes in its parent repository.
 To update a submodule to most recent commit in a branch do the following:

     cd <submodule>
     git pull origin <branch>